Trail Dames Resources

 - Inner Mountain Outfitters – specializes in ropes and riggings as well as lights, headlamps and packs

-- Junonia – quality athletic wear in plus sizes
+- Juno Active – quality athletic wear in plus sizes

 - Leki – Poles, gloves and other hiking accessories

 - Mountain Crossing – The only part of the Appalachian Trail that is man-made.
 Great source for all kinds of gear needs in North Georgia.
-They also have a restaurant and hostel.
+They also have a hostel.

 - REI – the outdoor outfitter superstore has always been a friend to Trail Dames.